Reprieve ordered for 'jailbird' nesting on Ohio sheriff car | WHIZ News

 HAMILTON, Ohio (AP) — An Ohio sheriff has issued an order protecting a trespassing jailbird.

-Butler County Sheriff Richard Jones has told deputies not to use a sheriff’s office car that a dove chose as the perfect location to build a nest.
+Butler County Sheriff Richard Jones has told deputies not to use a sheriff’s office car that a dove chose as the perfect location to build its nest.

 Deputies in the southwestern Ohio county noticed the nest last week and then saw the bird had laid two eggs.

-The nest is in the space between the windshield and trunk that holds lowered windshield wipers.
+The nest is in the space between the front windshield and hood that holds lowered windshield wipers.

 That led Jones to quip: “I always take care of my jailbirds.”